 Here is an interactive still image before/after example:

-- Still mode for upscaling photos and still material like DMP patches, textures etc.
+- Still mode for upscaling photos and other still material like DMP patches, textures etc.

-- Native overscan handling (i.e. it handles larger bounding boxes than the image frame/format)
+- Native overscan handling (i.e. it handles larger bounding boxes than the image frame/format).
+Please note that the bounding boxes can’t be animated in sequence mode, i.e. it can’t be different from frame to frame.

 The algorithm that does the upscaling is based on modern neural network technology (also commonly referred to as deep learning, machine learning or artificial intelligence).
-Since v2.0 of the plugin, there are two modes available which uses different network solutions for best results on either stills or sequences.
+There are two modes available which uses different network solutions for best results on either stills or sequences.
 While the still mode produces sharper results it might stutter/flicker on some moving material.
 The sequence mode focuses on making the result as sharp and detailed as possible while keeping a focus on making sure the result is temporally stable .
 Please try out the plugin for yourself by visiting the downloads page before you buy a license.

 These videos are also available as high bitrate MP4 video downloads for people interested in frame stepping and doing a more in-depth comparison: